Sensory Overload – Tips for Helping Sensory Sensitive Kids

 What is Sensory Overload?

 So, what is sensory overload exactly?
 For example, one of the most common sensory symptoms is when an autistic child is having a tough time managing their emotions, stimulus, and sensory experience due to abnormal sensory processing difficulties and hypersensitivity to environmental stimuli.
-They may often struggle in new environments or a sensory stimulus and have tantrums and meltdowns.
+Individuals with Austism or those who have other behavioral issues may often struggle in new environments or a sensory stimulus and have tantrums and meltdowns.
 It’s not because they want to garner attention, but because they are overwhelmed by their own emotions and have unusually sensitive sensory systems.
 Having a sensory issue that can lead to a sensory meltdown can be hard as a young person with an autism spectrum disorder.
 It is important to understand how they act when experiencing sensory overstimulation so they can manage their symptoms.

 Sensory Sensitive Children and Autism

 Sensory overload anxiety can happen to children who are just extra sensitive to overstimulation or on the spectrum.
 Even high-functioning and well-adjusted children are prone to the occasional meltdown due to sensory sensitivity.
 Their brains are still developing and learning how to respond to different sensory stimulation and sensory information.
 For autistic children, sensory stimuli like extreme odors, loud noise, fluorescent lights, learning to share and play, unfamiliar surroundings, and any change in daily routine can be sensory overload triggers and lead to tantrums and outbursts.
 Auditory overload and auditory sensory hypersensitivity are not uncommon for autistic children especially when put in a sensory integration environment that is new, has sensory dysregulation, or even new social interaction.
 These sensory overload triggers can lead to a variety of symptoms for someone with an autism spectrum disorder.

 How to Manage Sensory Sensitivity in Children